YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 Mojito-Supplied Data
 ====================

-Mojito supplies the following data that can be accessed as template tags in the view template:
+Mojito supplies the following data that can be accessed as template tags in the template:

 - ``{{mojit_view_id}}`` - a unique ID for the view being rendered.
 We recommend that this tag be used as the value for the ``id`` attribute of the a top-level element (i.e., ``<div>``) of your template because it is used to bind the binders to the DOM of the view.
 - ``{{mojit_assets}}`` - the partial URL to the ``assets`` directory of your mojit.
 You can use the value of this tag to point to specific assets.
-For example, if your mojit has the image ``assets/spinner.gif``, then you can point to this image in your view template with the
+For example, if your mojit has the image ``assets/spinner.gif``, then you can point to this image in your template with the
   following: ``<img src="{{mojit_assets}}/spinner.gif">``

 .. note:: The prefix ``mojit_`` is reserved for use by Mojito, and thus, user-defined variables